loosolab/UROPA/docs_rst/index.rst

 **Advantages of UROPA**

--  Detect the most appropriate annotation with flexible parameter keys that allow robustness and simple customization, such as
+-  Detect the most appropriate annotation according to flexible parameters that allow robustness and simple customization of

-   -  feature type
+   -  feature type,
-   -  feature anchor
+   -  feature anchor,
-   -  feature direction relative to peak location
+   -  feature direction relative to peak location,
-   -  filter for attribute values, e.g. “protein\_coding”
+   -  filtering for attribute values, e.g. “protein\_coding”,
    -  strand specificity

--  Utilization of all available GTF files as annotation database
+-  Utilization of many available GTF files as annotation database
--  One run with variable sets of parameters by multiple queries
+-  Multiple queries of variable parameter sets can be processed in a single run
 -  Graduated annotation due to priorization
--  Different easily-readable output tables (AllHits, FinalHits, BestperQuery\_Hits).
+-  Different easily-readable output tables (AllHits, FinalHits, BestperQuery\_Hits)
 -  Visual summary for annotation evaluation
 -  Preparation of custom annotation files